Skip to Content

 A man looks at an electronic quotation board displaying stock prices of the Nikkei 225 on the Tokyo Stock Exchange in Tokyo on August 6

-Hong Kong (CNN) — Japanese shares soared on Tuesday, clawing back some of their record losses from the previous day and underpinning a regional rally.
+Hong Kong/London (CNN) — Japanese shares soared Tuesday, clawing back some of their record losses from the previous day and underpinning a patchy recovery on global markets.

-The benchmark Nikkei 225 index finished 10% higher and the broader Topix closed up around 9%.
-Elsewhere in Asia, South Korea’s Kospi rebounded by 3.3%, while Taiwan stocks regained 3.4%.
+The benchmark Nikkei 225 index finished 10% higher and the broader Topix closed around 9% up.
+Elsewhere in Asia, South Korea’s Kospi rebounded by 3.3%, while Taiwan stocks gained 3.4%.
+However, Hong Kong’s Hang Seng Index, which closed later, was down 0.3%.

 The bounce in Japan is “typical after a market crash,” Neil Newman, head of strategy at Astris Advisory in Tokyo, told CNN.
 “Importantly: Fundamentals are sound, the economy is doing fine, there is no evidence of abandoning Japanese equities.”